 - installation of ramps, grab rails and hand rails

 - other modifications to suit your needs based on an occupational therapist assessment.

-Some public housing properties cannot be modified.
-If this happens, we will talk to you about other options such as transferring to a property that suits your housing needs.
+Some public and community housing properties can’t be modified.
+If this happens, we discuss other options with you, such as moving to a property that suits your housing needs.